Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Before setting off check a few basic – but necessary – parts are working; wipers, fan heater, screenwash, lights (including indicators and fog lights) and make sure you haven’t got any warning lights on the dashboard.

 - Pack an emergency kit for every eventuality which includes; a mobile phone and a USB battery pack (phone batteries die quickly when they’re cold), a hi-vis vest, de-icer, a warning triangle, jump leads and a spade.
 You can get most of that in a single emergency kit from Amazon.
-Also, pack a thermal blanket and keep it near the driver so it’s easily retrieved.
+Also, pack a thermal blanket and keep it near the centre console so it can be easily retrieved if the car overturns and any occupants are trapped.

 How to drive in snow

-- To avoid wheel slip when setting off, start in second gear and move slowly.
-This isn’t so important if you have a 4x4 or your car has a winter mode as the vehicle will do most of the work for you.
+- To avoid wheel slip when setting off, start in second gear and move away slowly.
+This isn’t so important if you have a 4×4 or your car has a winter mode as the vehicle will do most of the work for you.

 - Leave a much bigger gap between you and the car in front than you would if the road surface was clear.
 The RAC recommends leaving a gap ten times bigger than normal.